owickstrom/specifying-and-testing-web-applications/src/slides.md

 ## Quickstrom

-- Autonomous browser testing
+- Autonomous browser testing based on specifications
-- Testers write specifications
-- It explores your application and finds invalid behaviors
+- Explores your application and finds invalid behaviors
-- Test anything that renders to the DOM
+- Tests anything that renders to the DOM

 ## Today's Agenda